-After releasing a slew of free, but not necessarily “new” maps (almost all of the free map packs were simply the base game maps for different modes), DICE has finally given Bad Company 2 players something fresh to chew on in the way of Bad Company 2: Vietnam, a $15 expansion pack set in the infamous ’70s war.
-But should Vietnam have you signing up for another tour of duty or dodging the draft?
+After releasing a slew of free, but not necessarily “new” maps (almost all of the free map packs were simply the base game maps for different modes), DICE has finally given Bad Company 2 players something fresh to chew on in the way of Bad Company 2: Vietnam, a $15 expansion pack set in the infamous ’70s… Continue reading Review: Bad Company 2 Vietnam

 This isn’t the first Need for Speed with the title Hot Pursuit.
 Looking for help rebooting the franchise, EA turned to Burnout developer Criterion to produce this latest entry in the series.
 Drawing heavily from their experience with Burnout, Criterion has brought a lot more bang to a series which already had the speed.

 Zombie Studios aims to bring a decent online shooter experience to the digital marketplaces with Blacklight: Tango Down, an online FPS set in the near future.